scalawithcats/scala-with-cats/src/pages/case-studies/mapreduce/index.md

   - DONE - then implement in terms of Cats' foldMap
   - DONE - talk about traverse
 - summary
-  - real-world map-reduce has communication costs
+  - DONE - real-world map-reduce has communication costs
-  - multi-cpu map-reduce doesn't have communication costs
+  - DONE - multi-cpu map-reduce doesn't have communication costs
-  - parallelFoldMap mimics multi-machine
+  - DONE - parallelFoldMap mimics multi-machine
-  - our final version of parallelFoldMap (based on traverse) is far simpler
+  - DONE - our final version of parallelFoldMap (based on traverse) is far simpler
   - talk about substitution and the things it doesn't model:
     - performance
     - parallelism